eabdelfa/03_philosophers/README.md

 ## Project Structure

-The project is divided into two parts:
+The project is divided into two parts, each with a modern folder structure:

 1.  **Mandatory Part (`philo/`)**:

+- Source files are in `philo/src/`
+- Header files are in `philo/include/`
 - Implemented using **threads** (`pthread`) and **mutexes**.
 - Each philosopher is a thread.
 - There is one fork between each pair of philosophers.
 - Mutexes are used to protect the forks and shared resources.

 2.  **Bonus Part (`philo_bonus/`)**:

+- Source files are in `philo_bonus/src/`
+- Header files are in `philo_bonus/include/`
 - Implemented using **processes** (`fork`) and **semaphores**.
 - Each philosopher is a separate process.
 - Forks are represented by a semaphore.
 - Semaphores are used for synchronization.

 ## Global Rules